codeceptjs/CodeceptJS/docs/helpers/Playwright.md

 -   `text` **[string][8]** value to check.
     ⚠️ returns a _promise_ which is synchronized internally by recorder

+### dontSeeTraffic

+Verifies that a certain request is not part of network traffic.

+#### Parameters

+-   `name`  A name of that request.
+Can be any value.
+Only relevant to have a more meaningful error message in case of fail.
+-   `url`  Expected URL of request in network traffic

 ### doubleClick

 Performs a double-click on an element matched by link|button|label|CSS or XPath.